ember-cli/ember-exam/README.md

   {
     "name": "Module-name",
-    "total": "Total number of tests in the module", "runtime": "ms in Total duration to execute the module" }
+    "total": "Total number of tests in the module", "duration": "ms in Total duration to execute the module" }
 ]
 ```